 You may also be interested in

-Search the NRM Register for information about current permits, licences, allocations and approvals across South Australia.
+Search the Water Register for information about current permits, licences, allocations and approvals across South Australia.